FreeRADIUS/wiki.freeradius.org/guide/Getting Started.md

 that there is another RADIUS server already running.
 You will need to find that one and stop it before running the server in debugging mode.

+The output from `radiusd -X` can sometimes be confusing at first, so there is a page with an [explanation of the debug output](/radiusd-X).

 ## Initial Tests

 Testing authentication is simple.
 Edit the `users` file (in v3 this has